 As eligibility widens across Illinois for COVID-19 vaccinations, the information about how, where, and when to find appointments for vaccines grows.
-To help us all find useful, local resources, we have assembled this page and are updating it frequently.
+To help us all find useful, local resources, we have assembled this page.
 Have a question not addressed here?
 Contact us now »

 Call the Oak Park Township Senior Services at 708.434.4298 for assistance.
 All Oak Park residents age 65+ who want help completing the online pre-registration form–or who do not have access to the internet or a computer–can get help.

 Call the Illinois Department of Public Health Hotline at 833.621.1284.
 Residents who don’t have access to or need assistance navigating online services can call the hotline to book an appointment.
 The hotline is open seven days a week from 6 am to midnight with agents available in English and Spanish.

 Borrow Wi-Fi hotspots, laptops, Chromebooks, and iPads for use at home.
 If you do not have home internet access or a computer, checking out one or more of these devices with your Oak Park library card can help.
 Here’s more on how to get a library card and request technology for at-home use »

 Use a public computer at any Oak Park Public Library location.
 Anyone with a library card registered with Oak Park Public Library can schedule a 60-minute computer session.
 Here’s more on how to get a library card and schedule a computer session »